-Safe Ministry exists to ensure that our church environments; our spaces, leaders and culture, are indeed, safe.
+Safe Ministry exists to ensure that our church environments, our spaces, leaders and culture, are safe.

-The Anglican Diocese of Adelaide aims to ensure that all people within its environments are safe, meaning to be free from harm or abuse, in adherence to biblical standards, the legal requirements set by the Federal and South Australian State Governments and the National Anglican Church.
+The Anglican Diocese of Adelaide aims to ensure that all people within its environments are free from harm or abuse.

 All clergy, church workers and volunteers undertake to act in accordance with these standards

 That all people, especially children and the vulnerable, are to be protected from all forms of abuse including physical, sexual, psychological and spiritual

 That where abuse has occurred, it is identified and responded to immediately

 To achieve this, the Diocese has in place a Safe Ministry ‘clearance’ process, consisting of screening and training, for all clergy, those licensed by the Bishop, paid church workers, and volunteers serving in any capacity within a church or related entity.

 Following successful completion of the initial screening and training process, clearance is maintained via a short refresher programme to be undertaken once every three years.

 So why not start the application process today to help ensure that our places of ministry are safe for all people?